makrai/notes/futrell-2501-linguists-stopped-worrying.md

       of great complexity)
-* we: LMs do learn non-trivial aspects of linguistic structure, and they do give important insights that change how we should think about language.
-As language scientists, we ignore them at our peril
+* we: LMs do learn non-trivial aspects of linguistic structure, and they do give important insights that change how we should think about lang.
+As lang scientists, we ignore them at our peril
 * An opposite approach is to dismiss traditional theories of ling struct,
   * either useless or of negative value in developing the only known systems that can actually use lang as humans do (Jelinek, 2004; Piantadosi, 2023)
   * this view is widespread in some engineering and applic-focused communities
-  * throws out hard-won analytical discoveries about the structure of language
+  * throws out hard-won analytical discoveries about the structure of lang
 * but
-  * ? scientific theory of language, without
+  * ? scientific theory of lang, without
-  * ? a way to approach the question of why human language is the way it is
+  * ? a way to approach the question of why human lang is the way it is
   * ? what the interesting questions are
-  * LMs are currently most successful in languages with internet-scale data (Blasi+ 2022)
+  * LMs are currently most successful in langs with internet-scale data (Blasi+ 2022)
   Blasi, D., Anastasopoulos, A., and Neubig, G. (2022).
-  Systematic inequalities in lang tech performance across the world‘s languages ACL 2022
+  Systematic inequalities in lang tech performance across the world‘s langs ACL 2022
-  * A more complete approach to the science of language will draw on the expertise of documentary linguists, sociolinguists, anthropologists, and community stakeholders, and it will integrate the insights from decades of ling inqu
+  * A more complete approach to ling will draw on the expertise of documentary linguists, sociolinguists, anthropologists, and community stakeholders, and it will integrate the insights from decades of ling inqu
-* third view in linguistics, cognitive science, and philosophy (Smolensky, 1988; Pater, 2019; Portelance and Jasbi, 2023; McGrath+ 2024;
+* third view in ling, cognitive science, and philosophy (Smolensky, 1988; Pater, 2019; Portelance and Jasbi, 2023; McGrath+ 2024;
   Millière, 2024; Potts, 2025; Chesi, 2025):
   * bib
     * Smolensky, P. (1988).
 On the proper treatment of connectionism.
 Behavioral
     * Pater, J. (2019)
-      Generative linguistics and neural networks at 60:
+      Generative ling and neural networks at 60:
         Foundation, friction, and fusion.
       Language, 95(1):e41–e74.
 Publisher: Linguistic Society of America.
     * Portelance, E. and Jasbi, M. (2023)
-      The roles of neural networks in language acquisition Retrieved from osf.io/preprints/psyarxiv/b6978.
+      The roles of neural networks in lang acquisition Retrieved from osf.io/preprints/psyarxiv/b6978.
     * McGrath, S. W., Russin, J., Pavlick, E., and Feiman, R. (2024).
       How can deep neural networks inform theory in psychological science?
       Current Directions in Psychological Science, page 09637214241268098.
     * Millière, R. (2024).
-LMs as models of language arXiv:2408.07144.
+LMs as models of lang arXiv:2408.07144.
     * Potts, C. (2019)
       A case for deep learning in semantics: Response to pater.
       Language, 95(1):e115– e124.
     * Potts, C. G. (2025).
 Finding linguistic structure in LLMs [YouTube](https://www.youtube.com/watch?v=DBorepHuKDM)
     * Chesi, C. (2025).
-Is it the end of (generative) linguistics as we know it?
+Is it the end of (generative) ling as we know it?
       Italian Journal of Linguistics
-  * LMs are not a complete theory of language—in fact, no one has
+  * LMs are not a complete theory of lang—in fact, no one has
-  * they are hugely informative about language and its structure, learning, processing, and relationship with the larger structure of the mind
+  * they are hugely informative about lang and its structure, learning, processing, and relationship with the larger structure of the mind
   * LMs have set off an intellectual explosion in cognitive science, ML, and philosophy of mind